COS

 Share this post

 Sometimes work just seems to drag, but the daily grind can be so easily improved with some really small changes.
-A tweak to your environment or habits can make all the difference between a normal day and a great one.
+A tweak to your environment or habits can make a huge difference in your mood on a typical day.

 1. Decorate your space